 To correct alkalinity, sulfur is added to the potting soil/media.
 To correct acidity, lime is added to the potting media/soil.
 You can also add wood ash to correct acidity.

 Plant processes heavily depend on optimal temperatures to be at their best.
-The optimal temperatures for photosynthesis in most plants are between 30◦C and 33◦C (86◦F to 91.4◦F).
-Optimal temperatures for root growth for some temperate plants are lower and range from 60◦F to 88◦F (15◦C to 31◦C).
-All in all, there are specific ranges for specific plants, and one would have to choose plants adapted to the ranges in the home or indoor space they intend to have the plant.
+The optimal temperatures for photosynthesis in most plants are between 30◦C and 33◦C. Optimal temperatures for root growth for some temperate plants are lower and range from 15◦C to 31◦C. There are specific ranges for specific plants, and it is important to choose plants for the intended space and environment that you have rather than trying to find the right space for the plant.

 Adequate Space for Root and Shoot Growth